 There are many reasons why you may want to invest sustainably.
 It could be to align your investments with your organisational beliefs or you’re aware of the impact your capital can have in the world.
 Perhaps you’re thinking about intergenerational wealth or you recognise that sustainable investments should lead to relative outperformance over the long term.

-Whatever you’re reasoning may be, you’re not alone: the 2020 Investing for Global Impact: A Power for Good report shows that around one in six respondents now consider impact investing to be the primary approach to their portfolio, and half are active with multiple impact investments across asset classes or causes.
+Whatever your reasoning may be, you’re not alone: the Investing for Global Impact: A Power for Good 2021 report shows that around one in five respondents (18%) consider impact investing to be the primary approach to their portfolio, and almost half (45%) are active with multiple impact investments across asset classes or causes.

 We manage sustainable portfolios for a broad range of clients, ranging in size from £5m to £500m.
 Our clients include large institutions, sovereign wealth funds, charities and not-for-profits, family offices and private clients.

 Given their global diversification and non-thematic, quality investment style, our sustainable portfolios are widely used as a core investment allocation.

 Investment goals often vary, from long-term endowment funds to drawdown savings pots.
 However, the principle objective remains consistent: to maximise risk-adjusted return through a portfolio of businesses that are helping to improve global sustainability.

 We invest in very high quality businesses with conviction, for the long term – allowing our investments to compound.